lalamove/challenge/backend.md

 **Solution requirements:**
  - Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
+ - For public repos avoid words `lalamove` and `challenge` to prevent other candidates from finding your solution
  - Blackbox.
 Must build/run in Docker container(s). `DOCKERFILE` and/or `docker-compose.yml` must be provided
  - Must be asynchronous
  - Must be horizontally scalable